 Get your views off of youTube

-If you don’t have a blog, then look for sites that allow users to create tutorials with video, or even tutorials with links to references.
+Considering you don’t have a blog, then look for sites that allow users to create tutorials with video.
+Even tutorials with links to references.
 Wikihow is one site that will allow you to post your tutorial in text and image format and embed your video.

-So far we’ve talked about some off youtube tactics to give your video a boost, so let’s talk about some on youtube tactics.
+So far we’ve talked about some off youtube tactics to give your video a boost.
+Now, let’s talk about some on YouTube tactics.

-Channel authority is a whole can of worms, but it’s fairly similar to the concept of domain authority or page authority in SEO.
-It’s kind of like Youtube’s way of ranking your channel against other channels.
+Channel authority is a whole can of worms.
+It’s fairly similar to the concept of domain authority or page authority in SEO.
+It’s kind of like YouTube’s way of ranking your channel against other channels.

 If you have a channel with a high authority and you release a how to tie a tie video, chances are you’ll have a much better starting position in those search results than a channel with a low authority.

-There’s a tonne of factors that go into channel authority, many of which are mysterious as Youtube like to keep the algorithms they use tightly under wrap, but things like the amount of subscribers you have, how many views your videos get, how frequently you upload, how setup your channel is among other things go into it.
+There’s a tonne of factors that go into channel authority, many of which are mysterious as YouTube.
+As it likes to keep the algorithms they use tightly under wrap, but things like the amount of subscribers you have, how many views your videos get, how frequently you upload, how setup your channel is among other things go into it.
 I’ve put together a post all about channel authority to try and demystify it a little.
 The main takeaway is that you want to be constantly working on your channel authority to help your videos up the search results ladder.

-I have another post that talks more in depth about Youtube video SEO techniques, but you want to make sure you’ve covered the basics.
+I have another post that talks more in depth about Youtube video SEO techniques.
+If you want to make sure you’ve covered the basics.

-Aside from the basic SEO, try and link to your video from other videos, but make sure it makes sense to link for those videos.
+Aside from the basic SEO, try and link to your video from other videos.
+Also, make sure it makes sense to link for those videos.
 You wouldn’t want to throw a link to your how to tie a tie video from your how to do a smokey eye video.

 You’ll want to be doing this SEO on all your youtube videos to help boost your channel authority.

-AB Testing is a way of testing the same content under different conditions.
-For example, with the temporary sub niche idea of having a more specific title, you would want to AB test that at some point with your main niches title.
+It is a way of testing the same content under different conditions.
+For example, with the temporary sub niche idea of having a more specific title.
+You would want to AB test that at some point with your main niches title.

 Have a Good Video